 In addition to Search Console and Google Ads, there are also integrations to Display & Video 360 Links and Search Ads 360 Links that have been available for paid users in Universal Analytics.

 The highly welcome integration is BigQuery, the data warehouse to export data.
-This lets marketing agencies create custom tables, combining stats from different sources for further reporting, statistical modeling, etc.
+This lets SEO and marketing agencies create custom tables, combining stats from different sources for further reporting, statistical modeling, etc.

 Homepage in Universal Analytics shows us the summary of how the website performs, with a dashboard of active users.
 You can have a quick overview of traffic sources, a bit of user retention, and conversions.
 You can switch to different time ranges to compare changes in trends.